 All About Coffee: Roasting, Varieties, and More

 "Portion Packs" is the new industry name for Single Serve Cups.
 These Portion Packs are built to brew in any Single Cup Compatible brewers.
 Brew a great cup of coffee or tea (including flavors and decaf) with the push of a button within 60 seconds or less.
-See our Single Cup Brewer lines!
 Who says it isn't easy being perfect?
-Our Single-Cup Brewers offer an awesome coffee experience at the touch of a button.
-The single cup portion packs design protects the coffee from moisture, oxygen and light so you get a great cup of coffee, cocoa or tea every time.
-It sure beats paying $3-4 dollars a cup through a drive through window!
+The single cup portion packs design protects the coffee from moisture, oxygen and light so you get a great cup of coffee, cocoa or tea every time!

-Raw coffee has no taste; roasting is what gives the beans their characteristic flavor.
-During this process, raw coffees from various countries of origin and of different types and qualities are mixed together and roasted at temperatures of over 200° Celsius.
-Sugar and other carbohydrates are caramelized, the beans change color from green to golden brown and their weight decreases 15% to 20% while their volume increases by approximately 60%.
-Many known substances in the beans and even more unknown substances are destroyed, converted or created during roasting process.
+Raw coffee has no taste; it is up to the roasting process to give the coffee beans their characteristic flavor.
+During this process, raw coffees from various countries of origin and of different types blend are mixed together and roasted at temperatures of over 500° Fahrenheit.
+Sugar and other carbohydrates are caramelized (like roasting a marshmallow), and the beans change their color from green to golden brown and their weight decreases about 15% to 20% while their volume increases by approximately 60%.
+Many known substances in the beans and even more unknown substances are destroyed, converted or created during roasting process

 Caffeine is a purine alkaloid and an energizing component of foods and beverages such as coffee, tea, cola drinks, mate, guarana, energy drinks and chocolate.
 It is one of the oldest and most effective stimulants, and one of the most compatible with the human body.
 200 milliliters of drip coffee contains about 140 milligrams of caffeine, while the same amount of tea contains approximately 80.
 Caffeine is just one of 1,000 different substances found in coffee.